oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/05-prometheus.md

 ```
 helm install --wait --name prometheus --namespace monitoring --values  prometheus/values.yaml stable/prometheus
 ```
-Note that in the customized values.yaml file we add a new job [wls-domain1](../prometheus/values.yaml#L59) to scrape data from the WebLogic domain created in the previous step.
+Note that in the customized `values.yaml` file, we added a new job [wls-domain1](../prometheus/values.yaml#L59) to scrape data from the WebLogic domain created in the previous step.

 ### Verification
 Wait until all the Prometheus pods are running and ready.